 Sales and Marketing

-As part of the company’s long-term growth objectives, it is working to increase sales by 6% and earnings per share by more than 8% annually on average.
-While the sales contribution from acquisitions will vary from year to year, it expects organic growth, including new products, to add up to 4% per year and acquisitions to contribute the remainder over the long term.
+Smucker's strategy focuses on growth through owning and marketing the #1 brand name food products (both people and pet) in North America, with potential for worldwide appeal.
+Acquisitions and manufacturing and distribution agreements underpin these ends.
+As part of the company's long-term growth objectives, it is working to increase sales by 3% and earnings per share by more than 8% annually on average.
+While the sales contribution from acquisitions will vary from year to year, it expects organic growth, including new products, to drive much of the growth.

 Mergers and Acquisitions